• Skip to primary navigation

 Sheep wool contains fiber-like coiled springs, which can bend up to 20,000 times without breaking.
 Its dense and robust fiber makes it a good choice for rugs.

 But sheep wool is less strong and durable than alpacas and llamas.
-And llamas fiber can be best for long-lasting products.
+And llama fiber can be best for long-lasting products.

 Weight and Lightweight Properties